 Note

 If required, you can also send the change request back to request initiator (the HR administrator in this case) for further details.
 In this case, it is recommended to add a comment explaining your decision.
 The HR administrator can then either adapt the change request and resubmit it for approval, or cancel it.

+Note

+Once the request is approved and changes have become effective in the system, if end date(s) for one or several pay components have been set, the message Pending future change in Compensation Information (mm/dd/yy) is displayed in the Compensation Information subsection of the employee’s Employment Information section.
+The HR Administrator can click on this message.
+In the Change History part of the upcoming Compensation Information Changes dialog box, besides the record related to the pay rate change performed, an additional record is available, highlighting the ending of one or several payments.
+The effective start date of this additional record is one day after the payment end date maintained in test step # 8 of process step Entering Pay Rate Change Data.

 Caution